wassimj/topologicPy/README.md

 7. **Test**

-In a Python console, type:
+Test in a Python 3 console:
 ```
+python3
 import topologic
+import cppyy
 ```
 If no error message appears, everything was correctly installed.